-preventive, and reparatory mainte-nance must concentrate solely where instability - even only potential - generates risk and danger.
+A premise is necessary in this case too.
+Our environmental system is already under pressure due to hydrogeological instability, independently of any climactic variation.
+Since 1970, legislators have ratified many different measures.
+Unfortunately, not all the available funding has been employed.
+In view of this, and the fact that on account of its nature and extension, hydrogeological risk cannot be totally eliminated, preventive, and reparatory maintenance must concentrate solely where instability - even only potential - generates risk and danger.
 In practice, this requires feeding the biennial ISPRA summary reports into a single Dynamic Digital Twin (DDT, a dynamic and geo-referenced database of risk) that is updated through a constant real-time monitoring network.
-This would allow danger alerts to be circulated to citizens ce of removing rocks from the soil (and this (i.e., via smartphone) and reference agencies (based on an operative unit model).
+This would allow danger alerts to be circulated to citizens (i.e., via smartphone) and reference agencies (based on an operative unit model).
 In terms of technology, satellites, and low-cost sensors can be efficiently used to manage the danger generated by hydrogeological risk.

-Has Italy implemented ade-3 quate solutions over the past ten years?
+3 Has Italy implemented adequate solutions over the past ten years?
 If not, what is wrong?